-Individual Schools in the University also hold Athena Swan Awards; we have eight Schools which hold a Bronze Award and six Schools have been awarded at Silver level.
+All Schools in the University also hold Athena Swan awards; we have five Schools which hold a Bronze Award and four Schools have been awarded at Silver level.